landicefu/chrome-extension-open-webui-shortcuts/README.md

 1. Install the extension
 2. Configure the website URL pattern using the popup menu
 3. Visit your configured website
-4. Use Control + , to toggle between models
+4. Use Control + , to toggle Temporary Chat mode

 ## URL Pattern Examples